angelalonso/robot/brain/README.md

 - Honestly, at this point you can always use cargo build and call the exec file at your Raspberry directly.

 # Challenges
+- Event driven but only up to one layer.
+We should switch to skills.
+- We need to load different "move_cfg.yaml" files on the go.
 - We are not actually building any exec, and we should.
 - We need a way for the robot to load Brain on bootup.
 This should include an automated update if necessary.
 - We need to document or automate finding out the Robot's IP.
-- Event driven but only up to one layer.
-We need more flexibility.
 - We dont have a real way to test on a laptop